 - In order to raise self-esteem, give opportunities to develop speaking and listening skills and to involve children in decision making, we ensure that PP children are well represented in school activities.
 We will use adult mentors to act as coaches for children who may lack confidence to take part in activities such as: Assemblies and performances, School council, Monitor roles, Guides for visits.

-- Both full time Learning Mentors work with families, supporting with housing, resources, uniform, food etc with the aim of raising academic achievement and closing the gap.
+- We have a strong Pastoral Team including a dedicated Pupil Support Lead who works with families, supporting with housing, resources, uniform, food etc with the aim of raising academic achievement and closing the gap.

 - The use of Kagan learning techniques which places the emphasis on peer learning, team building and the contribution of every pupil, developing a range of skills such as speaking and listening, confidence and the ability to cooperate.

 - Ensuring that children have enrichment opportunities e.g. the ballet, opportunities which involve the whole family e.g. pantomime experiences.

 The key purpose of our Pupil Premium funding is to remove any barriers to learning and allow pupils to make at least expected and, whenever possible, accelerated progress.

 Children will receive some/all of the following support:

 - individual tuition

 - pre-teaching/enrichment/trips to ensure full access to the curriculum.